3.6.1. Rules for drawing locations (organizations)

 3.6.1.1.9

-If a shopping center building or part of it was damaged by collapse or fire, all items of the “Places” category located in the damaged part of the building are subject to removal.
+If a shopping center building or part of it was damaged by collapse or fire, all items of the “Locations” category located in the damaged part of the building are subject to removal.
 The building itself is removed from the map only if there is official information that it was demolished.

 3.6.1.1.10